xivintheshell/xivintheshell/README.md

 Let me know if you encounter bugs and/or have questions or concerns.

-Developer: Ellyn Waterford @ Sargatanas (`miyehn`)
 Initial idea & design advice (the big brain black mage behind this): Galahad Donnadieu @ Exodus (`ukitaeshiya`)
+Initial Developer: Ellyn Waterford @ Sargatanas (`miyehn`)
+Currently maintained by: `@developers` of XIV in the Shell.

-And many thanks to the players from The Balance discord for their invaluable feedback.
+Many thanks to the players from The Balance discord server for their invaluable feedback.

 ---